luyadev/luya/docs/guide/app-filters.md

 <img src="<?= Yii::$app->storage->getImage(139)->applyFilter('my-filter')->source; ?>" border="0" />
 ```

-Where **139** could be the image `id` from your database source active record.
+Where **139** could be the image `id` from your database source ActiveRecord.
 If you have a field with image() in your ngRest model you can access directly this variable:

 ```php
 <?php foreach($newsData as $item): ?>